backup-bdg-7/FilzaJailedDS-SSV-Bypass/README.md

 - Bypass Filza padlock seems broken in some devices
 - SSV-Bypass is still in development and may not work most of the time

+## WARNING
+This is a pre-release build, so most of the exploits are still broken and don't always work.
+This build is for testing purpose, do not expect it to works perfecly, if you test this and it ends up working please contact [me](https://x.com/XEmaz_) with your logs, if it doesn't work make a issue on github if you want but do NOT contac me this is a pre-release for testing.

 About iPhone 17 series and iPad M5: IT WON'T WORK because of MTE.
 Starting from iPhone 17 and M5 chip, Apple added MTE to block anyone trying to access krw, so it will not work